na-na-hi/renget/archive/vpmdcloverpb.md

 >Becomes absolutely furious when coming across a foe who hurt him or a friend in the past, will often attack them even after they're knocked out.
 >Will put up with all the memes the other guildmates love to talk about
 >His first encounter with Ice types went very badly and nearly ended in complete disaster, traumatizing him.
 Due to this the mere sight of any kind of Ice type attack spooks him
->Isn't much for going on missions and adventures, preferring to take his time and check out the sights
+>Prefers to take his time and check out the sights
->Most adventures he actually dares to go on are to obtain mundane items the guild is mysteriously missing
+>Has a major sweet tooth.
+Next to things that make his new home more comfortable, his favorite treasures are sweets, desserts, and Gummi drinks.

 >Chespin is accompanied at all times by a Wooper who is obsessed with the stories of humans coming to his world.
 Upon learning Chespin was once human, he leapt at the opportunity to live out the stories he grew up reading
 >Cheerfulness and enthusiasm is what Wooper's all about.
 It'd take someone doing something very serious to make him mad.